Donaure/CourseProject/image_captioning/README.md

 To produce the best result.
+You can run

 ```bash
 bash run.sh